tkisason/unhash/README.md

 gwordlist
 ---------
 Use google searches to create custom wordlists based on keywords you enter.
 Very useful for creating password lists based by scraping top n pages returned by google for each keyword and enhancing your chances of successful guessing.
+NEW: Updated for python3, added docker support.

 unhash
 ------